 This Is Joy Bro started on a bicycle

 ...with rides through Berlin and poems written alongside them.
-With the simple act of moving through a city and noticing what was there: the light, the cold, the strangers, the grief, the unexpected beauty.
+With the simple act of moving through a city and noticing what was there:

 Again and again, the same words surfaced: